UN’s Guterres issues ‘global SOS’ over fast-rising Pacific ocean

 The plight of Pacific islands has been easily overlooked in the past, given their relative isolation and lack of economic might.

-But the region is increasingly seen by scientists as a climate canary in the coal mine, hinting at the troubles possibly facing other parts of the planet.
+But the region is increasingly seen by scientists as a climate canary in the coal mine, hinting at the troubles potentially facing other parts of the planet.

 “This new report confirms what Pacific leaders have been saying for years,” Australian climate researcher Wes Morgan told AFP.